Art of Myanmar: Taungoo and Ava periods

 After the Mongol invasions of Burma and the subsequent decline of Bagan as a cultural center led to three centuries of warfare and internal division.
-Art produced in the rise of Burmese kingdoms were often plundered, destroyed or burnt especially when rival kingdoms came to surpass them in power.
+Art produced in the rise of Burmese kingdoms was often plundered, destroyed or burnt especially when rival kingdoms came to surpass them in power.
 There is, therefore, significantly less art from the 14th to 16th centuries.

 Bayinnaung's conquest and subjugation in 1555–1562 of Manipur, Bhamo, Zinme (Chiang Mai), Linzin (Lan Xang), and up the Taping and Shweli rivers in the direction of Yunnan brought back large numbers of skilled craftsmen into Burma.
 It is thought that the finer sort of Burmese lacquerware, called Yun, was introduced during this period by imported artisans belonging to the Yun or Laos Shan tribes of the Chiang Mai region.
 Having reunited the various Burmese polities, Bayinnaung built the Kanbawzathadi Palace incorporating gold plates into traditional Burmese architecture.
 Visitors recorded the palace as being magnificent and splendourous.
 Art from this period began to see more Shan and Mon influences.
 Buddha statues from both the Kingdom of Ava and the Taungoo period have larger heads and lotus-petal shaped halos.

 After the collapse of the empire and the restoration of the Taungoo Kingdom, the capital was moved back to Ava with many referring to this period as the Ava period.
 This period is not to be confused with the Kingdom of Ava two centuries prior.
 Buddha images from this period are distinct for their large forehead and oval-shaped faces.
 Sculptors also began to work with marble and developed a style where the eyes looked down instead of outwards.
 Paintings in this period, like those found in the Oke Kyaung Monastery in Bagan, continued the religious theme and subject matter of the Bagan period.
 However, Ava period paintings gave the settings local contexts like contemporary hair styles and depicted more ordinary activities like fishing.
 Paintings from this era also saw the use of blues and turquoise pigments creating more vivid images.
 Sumptuary laws from this period restrict the use of ivory, gold and silver by rank, which played a part in a relative lack of art that survived from this period.